 This exciting conference brings together Registered Clinical Counsellors, counselling therapists and allied professionals for discussion and exchange of the most cutting-edge knowledge, insights, issues and ideas in the world of counselling therapy.
 We are expecting up to 300 attendees, including counselling and mental health professionals, university and college professionals, graduate students, and community agencies.

-The BCACC Conference Organizing Committee welcomes submission of abstracts until March 6, 2019.
-The main theme of the 2019 BCACC Conference is WIRED TOGETHER: Self, Science, Society
+The BCACC Conference Organizing Committee welcomes submission of abstracts until March 11, 2019.
+The main theme of the 2019 BCACC Conference is Wired Together: Self, Science, Society

 IMPORTANT: When you click the link below, you will need to set up an account prior to submitting your abstract.